luqinwen/mylib/README.md

 # mylib

-🌱A summary document for papers which I have read and courses which I studied:
+🌱A repo for reviewing what I have studied:

 ## Papers
 1. [Communicating Sequential Processes](https://github.com/luqinwen/CSP)